Misogynoir: Intersectionality

 Intersectionality is an analysis of different identities people can have.
 Misogynoir is used to describe the discrimination against those who have the intersection of being black and a woman.
 Intersectionality has an effect on all types of human society, and the music industry is no exception.
-Black women have not and continue to have a smaller hold in the music industry and its many genres including Jazz, Hip Hop, R&B, Contemporary, Country, and Popular music.
+Black women have not and continue to have a smaller hold in the music industry and its many genres including jazz, hip hop, R&B, contemporary, country, and popular music.
 Male and light-skinned artists dominate these genres, and are the norm for the music industry.
 An article of The Guardian mentions artists like Alicia Keys, Rihanna, Nicki Minaj, Mariah Carey, and Beyoncé are prominent in popular music.
 These women challenge the norm of male domination in the music industry, but do not challenge the tendency towards light-skinned artists – colorism – as they are ones themselves.

 Rap

-The Rap industry consists mostly of male artists who face less criticism than black female artists.
+The rap industry consists mostly of male artists who face less criticism than black female artists.
 Many black women artists have come forward with accounts of being sexually abused by DJ Tim Westwood, and allegations were formed in May 2022.
 A popular figure in the black music industry, Westwood was able to get away with the alleged abuse due to the stifling of black women's voices in the industry.

-Hip hop
+Hip-hop

 The cultural modes of hip-hop are part of the black cultural ethos and can be read as markers of black ways of being.
 Hip-hop was and continues to be a culture that cannot disassociate from the complexity that defines the black experience in America.
 The music and culture of hip-hop were once an organic stylization and artistic expression for black people at the margins of society.
 However, certain elements of the hip-hop culture, namely the violent, criminal, and hyper-sexualized expressions of black people, are the only form of the genre to be mass-produced.
-The reality TV program Love and Hip Hop New York is an example of showing the biases created by hip hop against black people.
+The reality TV program Love & Hip Hop: New York is an example of showing the biases created by hip-hop against black people.
 This program is targeted at youth culture and broadcast on networks, so it functions as a "powerful source of socialization and ideological domination" through the representations and values conveyed by the program.
 It perpetuates stereotypes of people of color through the narrow lens of black masculinity and femininity.